pillowlab/multilinearRegression/README.md

 # bilinearRegressionFitting

-Matlab code for bilinear least-squares regression
+Matlab code for bilinear and trilinear least-squares regression

 -----

-This repository contains code for least squares and ridge regression problems where all or part of the regression weights are parametrized linearly.
-Formally this solves the problem:
+This repository contains code for least squares and ridge regression problems where all or part of the regression weights are parametrized bilinearly or trilinearly.
+Formally, bilinear regression solves the problem:

 $\hat w = \arg \min_{\vec w} || \vec Y - X \vec w||^2_2 + \lambda ||\vec w||^2_2$,